gchq/sleeper/docs/deployment/docker-tools.md

 ### Installing from a local repository

 If you have cloned the Sleeper repository locally, you can run the install script directly from the repository.
-It will automatically detect `runInDocker.sh` alongside it and use that instead of downloading it from GitHub:
+It will automatically detect the relevent files alongside it and use that instead of downloading them from GitHub:

 ```bash
 ./scripts/cli/install.sh